wildex/devbox-golang/README.md

 # DevBox-Golang
-*Vagrant box backed by Docker or Virtualbox, with Ansible provisioning* and MYSQL database
+*Vagrant box backed by Docker or Virtualbox, with Ansible provisioning*

 A Vagrant box (Virtualbox or Docker as providers) with Ansible provisioning for setting up a Vim and share-folder based Golang development environment.